adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 ### Input authority
 > Range: `0.0` - `1.0`

-It determines how much your steering input can overrule the car's own countersteer force when you turn inwards while the car is oversteering.
+It determines how much your steering input can overrule the car's self-steer force when you turn inwards while the car is oversteering.

 A lower value will allow the car to resist your input more if you're trying to turn inwards while the car oversteers.
 A higher value will give you more direct control, but it makes oversteering easier.

 Think of a lower setting like having a looser grip on the steering wheel and letting it pull back if it wants to.
 A higher setting is more like holding the steering wheel firmly at a certain position.

 The difference this setting makes depends on the [Response](#response) and [Max angle](#max-angle) settings.
-The stronger you make the car's countersteer force, the more difference you'll notice when you allow it to resist your input.
+The stronger you make the car's self-steer force, the more difference you'll notice when you allow it to resist your input.

 When using the ***Key (smooth)*** input filter, this setting is reduced internally to 70% of its value.